Bishal-Bhandari/Faras/README.md

 # Faras
-👋 3 cards game palyed among multiple players without GUI. 👋
+👋 3 cards game palyed among multiple players without GUI using descision tree algorithm. 👋

 🌱 Rules for the games are as below: